SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     class="sapUiSmallMarginTop sapUiSmallMarginEnd"/>
 ````

 3. Lets see if your UI5 application is showing colored icons depending on the sensor data.
 Therefore switch to the browser tab with the opened application preview.
 Perform a page reload.
-The icons of the sensors are displayed either in blue (neutral), yellow (warning) or red (negative).
+The icons of the sensors are displayed either in blue (neutral), yellow (hot) or red (negative).
 <br>![](images/05_05_0010.png)

 ## Summary